5910-5998 Cambie St rezoning application

 This property is not maintained - Grass areas are left to be unsightly and as a result this collection of properties is a blight on the neighbourhood.
 Developer is not acting like a good neighbour to local residents.
 We all pay taxes, some of us for decades and now the developers are not held responsible for the maintenance of the properties.
 Cost would be minimal to cut the boulevards and at least the areas on the outside of fences.
 We endured the mess during construction of the Canada Line a decade ago, and now this.
 Could "The City" please insist on decent maintenance of these sites?

-Frustrated Neighbour asked almost 4 years ago
+Frustrated Neighbour asked over 4 years ago

 Thank you for notifying staff of your concerns regarding the properties.
 We appreciate your concerns and are now working with Property Use Inspectors to ensure these concerns are addressed.